AlexisD04/Glyphe/README.md

 ### NAVIGATION

+Once logged into the framework, type *help* to get a list of available commands.

+If you decide to use the simple mode, you can navigate like this :

 - Select a tool by entering its corresponding number.
 - Use the *leave* option to exit the current menu or close the framework.